scoverage/scoverage-maven-plugin/README.md

 There is no separate mojo for aggregated reports, there is `aggregate` parameter.
 To additionally generate aggregated SCoverage report for root module, when generating regular reports, set `aggregate` parameter value to `true`.
-It works only in multimodule projects.
+It works only in multimodule projects, the aggregated report will be generated in the current execution root.

 It can be configured by defining `aggregate` plugin configuration parameter or `scoverage.aggregate` project property.